ba-st/Buoy/docs/ExceptionHandling.md

 # Exception handling

-- `on:except:do:` provides an extension to the exception handling machinery to allow handling an exception, but ignoring some subclass of it.
+- `on:except:do:` provides an extension to the exception handling allowing to ignore some subclass of the exception being handled.

 For example:

 ```smalltalk
 [ 1 / 0 ] on: Error except: ZeroDivide do: [ ... ]